Arthur Treacher's: Mrs. Paul's Seafood

 On November 21, 1979, Orange Co. sold Arthur Treacher's to Mrs. Paul's.
 However, under the terms of its original sale-leaseback agreements, Orange Co. remained liable for millions of dollars of payments to investors.

-The "Cod Wars" between the UK and Iceland during the 1970s caused cod prices to double.
+The "Cod Wars" between the UK and Iceland over fishing rights in Icelandic waters during the 1970s caused cod prices to double.
 Mrs. Paul's responded by replacing Icelandic cod in Arthur Treacher's recipe with less expensive pollock.
-The move exacerbated tensions with franchisees—some of whom had already withheld a total of $5 million in royalties for what they perceived to be a steadily declining level of service.
+The move exacerbated tensions with franchisees, some of whom had already withheld a total of $5 million in royalties for what they perceived to be a declining level of service.
 Litigation arising from the conflict eventually reached the United States Court of Appeals for the Third Circuit.

 Lumara Foods

-After losing the case to the franchisees and having no way to compensate them, Mrs. Paul's sold Arthur Treacher's to a Youngstown, Ohio group of investors called Lumara Foods of America Inc. in March 1982.
+After losing the case to the franchisees and having no way to compensate them, Mrs. Paul's sold Arthur Treacher's to a Youngstown, Ohio, group of investors called Lumara Foods of America Inc. in March 1982.
 Lumara Foods filed for reorganization under Chapter 11 of the U.S. Bankruptcy Code four months later.

 Investment group

-The company was then bought by a group of investors, and the corporate offices were moved to Youngstown, Ohio.
+The company was then bought by a group of investors, and the corporate offices were moved to Youngstown.
 It went into bankruptcy in 1983.
 Two years later, it was merged into a shell company by Jim Cataland.
 From 1985 to 1993, Cataland slowly expanded the company again.
-In 1993, money from a new group of investors headed by Bruce Galloway and Jeffrey Bernstein was used to introduce a more modern seafood concept, to buy additional stores, and to move the company from its base operations in Youngstown to Jacksonville, Florida.
+In 1993, money from a new group of investors headed by Bruce Galloway and Jeffrey Bernstein was used to introduce a more modern seafood concept, to buy additional stores, and to move the company from Youngstown to Jacksonville, Florida.